-On a side not, there are also different kinds of gas-powered weed eaters; these being 2 cycle/stroke or 4 cycle/stroke engines.
-The difference is that the 2 cycle weed eaters run on a mix of fuel and oil which means you have to do some fuel mixing, while the 4 stroke engine runs on straight gas (however you will need to change oil separately).
-The other differences are that a 2 stroke engine weed whacker will be lighter in weight, however, a 4 stroke engine produces far less toxic emissions and pollutants.
+On a side note, there are different kinds of gas-powered weed eaters; 2 cycle/stroke or 4 cycle/stroke engines.
+The difference is that the 2 cycle weed eaters run on a mixture of fuel and oil, meaning you have to do some fuel mixing.
+Alternatively, the 4 stroke engine runs on straight gas (however, you will need to change oil separately).
+The other differences are that a 2 stroke engine weed whacker will be lighter in weight; however, a 4 stroke engine produces far less toxic emissions and pollutants.

-The weed eaters that are electric and moreover powered by an electricity cord tend to be the cheapest option on the market.
-The reason that they are the cheapest is also because they are generally the worst.
-They are only just powerful enough to cut through grass and you are always limited by the need for a power outlet and a never-ending extension cord.
-The only reason to really get one of these is for small jobs around the house because they are quite lightweight and far quieter than gas-powered whackers too, not to mention there is no air pollution produced.
+The weed eaters that are electric (powered by an electricity cord) tend to be the cheapest on the market.
+The reason for this is that they are, generally speaking, the worst weed eaters.
+They are only just powerful enough to cut through grass and they require a power outlet and a never-ending extension cord.
+They are only good for small jobs around the house because they are quite lightweight and far quieter than gas-powered whackers.
+Another positive feature is that they produce no air pollution.

 Battery Powered Weed Whackers

-This is a great middle ground between the gas-powered and the corded models because they have a little bit of everything.
-It doesn’t have quite as much power as the gas powered ones but it has slightly more power than the corded, also it’s lighter than a gas-powered model but also heavier than the corded models.
-The only downside to having a battery powered model is that the batteries generally last from 30-60 minutes which means that spare batteries are always key.
+These are a great middle-ground between gas-powered and corded models because they have a little bit of everything.
+It doesn’t have quite as much power as the gas-powered ones, but it has slightly more power than the corded.
+Also, it’s lighter than a gas-powered model but heavier than corded models.
+The only downside to having a battery-powered model is that the batteries generally last from 30-60 minutes, meaning that spare batteries are always needed.